Wastewater treatment: Chemical oxidation

 Advanced oxidation processes are used to remove some persistent organic pollutants and concentrations remaining after biochemical oxidation.
 Disinfection by chemical oxidation kills bacteria and microbial pathogens by adding hydroxyl radicals such as ozone, chlorine or hypochlorite to wastewater.
-These hydroxyl radical then break down complex compounds in the organic pollutants into simple compounds such as water, carbon dioxide, and salts.
+These hydroxyl radicals then break down complex compounds in the organic pollutants into simple compounds such as water, carbon dioxide, and salts.

 Anaerobic treatment

-Anaerobic wastewater treatment processes (for example UASB, EGSB) are also widely applied in the treatment of industrial wastewaters and biological sludge.
+Anaerobic wastewater treatment processes are also widely applied in the treatment of industrial wastewaters and biological sludge.
+Anaerobic treatment occurs in a rectangular or cylindrical reactor, containing a porous packing medium lined with biofilm or biomass, that filters the solids out of the wastewater that enters it.
+The biomass interacts with the wastewater's organic compounds and turns them into methane and then into carbon dioxide.
+Upflow anaerobic sludge blanket digestion (UASB) submerges the packing medium, whereas downflow digestion may or may not.
+There is a variant of the UASB process called expanded granular sludge bed digestion (EGSB) that moves the wastewater faster through the reactor.
+Anaerobic processes produce biogas from 70-90%, and microbial biomass from 5-15%, of the wastewater's organic matter; the remainder does not decompose.
+Anaerobic processes are cheaper to set up; require less energy, nutrients and land; create methane gas; and produce only a fifth to a third of the solid byproducts that aerobic processes do.
+Anaerobic processes, however, do not do well at removing pathogens, nitrogen and phosphorus.
+They also produce foul odours, require post-treatment and can be slow to start up.
+Many compounds, like ammonia and sulfide, can disrupt anaerobic processes.

 Polishing

 Polishing refers to treatments made in further advanced treatment steps after the above methods (also called "fourth stage" treatment).
 These treatments may also be used independently for some industrial wastewater.
 Chemical reduction or pH adjustment minimizes chemical reactivity of wastewater following chemical oxidation.
-Carbon filtering removes remaining contaminants and impurities by chemical absorption onto activated carbon.
+Carbon filtering removes remaining contaminants and impurities by chemical adsorption onto activated carbon.
 Filtration through sand (calcium carbonate) or fabric filters is the most common method used in municipal wastewater treatment.